EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps/README.md

 ## Data

 Data files have been produced by Deltares (Luuk van der Heijden, Willem Stolte).
-They consist of `CSV` files containing the dates, coordinates and occurences (presence of absence) of 200 species in the North Sea.
+They consist of `CSV` files containing the dates, coordinates and occurrences (presence of absence) of 200 species in the North Sea.
 The content of a data file looks like this (example for `Gymnodinium-1995-2020.csv`):
 ```bash
 "abbr","date_year","genus","date_xUTM_yUTM","date","xUTM","yUTM","season","eventID","wint_year","occurs","gridnr","middleXgrid","middleYgrid"